Pernambucan revolution: Spread

 Domingos Teotônio Jorge was the responsible for gathering support in Bahia before the revolt.
 Marcos de Noronha Brito forbade the Freemasons and created a net of spies on Bay of All Saints to avoid news from the revolt to reach the Captaincy.
-Father Roma helped to declare independency on Sirinhaém and was sent together with his son, Father José Inácio Ribeiro de Abreu e Lima, to the captaincy disguised as coconut sellers to straighten their bonds, but he was arrested as soon as they arrived on Itapoã Beach on 26 March, together with and two jangadeiros.
+Padre Roma helped to declare independency on Sirinhaém and was sent together with his son to the captaincy disguised as coconut sellers to straighten their bonds, but he was arrested as soon as they arrived on Itapoã Beach on 26 March, together with and two jangadeiros.
 In one version, there was a troop already waiting for them.
 In other version, they were identified by the tavern owner Simplício Manoel da Costa and arrested.
 Before his arrest, he managed to destroy several sensible documents, including the proclamations called "Denodados patriotas baianos".
 They were executed with arquebus shots three days later on Campo de Santana.
+His death was notified by Idade d'Ouro do Brazil, quickly spreading to the nearby captaincies and generating fear amongst the revolutionaries.

-The Provisory Government of Parnaíba took several economic measures, including the abolition of several taxes, the monopolization of Brazilwood, equalizing the customs rights for all nations and cutting the export taxes over cottom in 50%.
+The Provisory Government of Parnaíba was led by Francisco José da Silveira, Francisco Xavier Monteiro da Franca, Inácio Leopoldo de Albuquerque Maranhão and Antônio Pereira de Albuquerque. it took several economic measures, including the abolition of several taxes, the monopoly of Brazilwood, equalizing the customs rights for all nations and cutting the export taxes over cottom in 50%.
 The Government also abolished the bicameral system, what was criticized by João Ribeiro.

+José Martiniano Pereira de Alencar and Miguel Joaquim César were responsible for gatering support for their cause in Ceará.
+The Provisional Government of Parnaíba has also sent David Leopoldo Targini to the captaincy.
+The three of them possibly met at the house of father José Ferreira Nobre and later they looked for support from father Luiz José Corrêa de Sá.
+There was sympathy of the population towards the revolutionaries, specially on the countryside, but Governor Manuel Inácio de Sampaio kept control of the Capital and tried to seduce soldiers with promotions.

 The Revolt was notified by Hipólito José da Costa on Correio Braziliense.
+The coverage began in April 1817.
+Inicially, the newspaper had published several documents and opinions in favor of the revolution.
+In the next months, Hipólito changed his initial position and criticized their leadership, calling them "unprepared", their choice for a republican government, and the imposition of their reforms through "unfair means", besides avoiding the use of the term "revolution".
+In August, after the suffocation of the revolution, Hipólito called it "criminal and imprudent".
+The sudden change of the coverage was partly due a dispute with the Venezuelan periodical Correo del Orinoco.

 The journal wrongly stated the states of Maranhão, Itamaracá and Pará also joined the republicans, and most of the coverage happened after the end of the Revolt.